We tend to think of “doing something for attention” as a bad thing- but what if it isn’t?

 Next time you think someone is doing something for attention, think about the role the behavior is serving.
 What might it be saying?
 How might it be an attempt to access the resources the person needs in order to function?

 Often, for those of us on the outer edge of someone’s life, it can be easy to take on a mindset of “that person doesn’t have it so bad” or “aren’t that troubled.”
-These automatic judgements create less tolerance within us for empathically handling the attention seeking behavior of a student, friend, etc.
+These automatic judgments create less tolerance within us for empathically handling the attention-seeking behavior of a student, friend, etc.